thatcherfreeman/utility-dctls/README.md

 **Checkerboard Size**: Square size of the generated checkerboard, if set to zero, just uses the Highlight Color.

+**Search Radius**: For context, Resolve generates a mask where the input is NaN and blacks out those pixels, so we can't actually highlight NaNs anymore directly.
+Thus, the workaround is that we highlight a pixel if its neighbor is NaN.
+This slider choose how many pixels (radius) to search for an offending code value.

 **Lower Bound**: Indicates the lower bound used as a comparison point for some of the below sliders.

 **Upper Bound**: Indicates the upper bound used as a comparison point for some of the below sliders